 Custom Domain Names and HTTPS URLs

-Even if you have a custom tracking domain name set up for your account, Direct Mail will revert to the standard tracking domain name for links that use HTTPS URLs.
-This is because the SSL certificate presented to user agents by our tracking servers cannot validate for custom, arbitrary hostnames.
-An invalid certificate would mean that the user would see warnings in their browser about an "insecure website", and it could potentially cause issues with spam filters.
+Even if you have a custom tracking domain name set up for your account, Direct Mail will use the standard tracking domain name for links that use HTTPS URLs.
+This is because web pages that are served over HTTPS require the server to provide a valid certificate that matches the custom domain name, and our servers cannot issue a certificate on behalf of a custom domain name that we do not own.
+If Direct Mail used a custom tracking domain name for HTTPS links, the recipient would not be able to open the link (due to security warnings in their web browser), and it could also potentially cause issues with spam filters.

 If Direct Mail does not accept your custom tracking domain name